 Intensity, dominance, and passion.
 If you love to wear red, you are probably an extroverted, outgoing person.

 A red dress makes you the center of attention – and can be quite a sexy look.
 Want to go bold?
-Go scarlet red.
+Choose scarlet.

 Cheery, intelligent, and bright.
 Yellow is an inspiring color that can help you keep a positive focus.
 Spend the day with a friend who wears yellow and things are sure to feel a bit brighter.